 We plan for the group to be a discussion group about any topic, but we also hope to have other activities depending on group input.
 LGBTQ+ Connections is a social and support group, not a psychotherapy group, and is free of charge.

-The group will be led by Judy Gringorten, Rockland Pride volunteer and local psychotherapist.
-Judy herself is a proud member of the LGBTQ+ 50+ club!
+The group will be led by Judy Gringorten, Rockland Pride volunteer and local psychotherapist, and Matt Koke a Rockland Pride staff member.
+Judy and Matt are both proud members of the LGBTQ+ 50+ club!

 Being around my community without fear of judgement is important to me